 Besides the previous Qur’anic verses, Prophet Muhammad P.B.U.H. taught Muslims a special code of conduct towards orphans, among his traditions are the following:

 “Whoever wipes the head of an orphan with his hand, is rewarded for every hair his hand touches.”
 [Recorded by Bukhari]

 “If you want to have a gentle heart, feed the needy and wipe above the orphan’s head.”
 [Recorded by Ahmad]

 “Bring the orphan closer, wipe above his or her head, and carry him on your lap, your heart shall soften and whatever troubles you shall fade away.”

 “The best house among Muslims is a house in which an orphan lives and is treated kindly, and the worst house among Muslims is a house in which an orphan lives and is treated badly.”
 [Recorded by Ibn-Maja]

-“Whoever is assigned as the guardian on the property of an orphan, let him invest it so that it wouldn’t be consumed by Zakah.”
+“Whoever is assigned as a guardian on the property of an orphan, let him invest it so that it wouldn’t be consumed by obligatory alms.”
 [Recorded by Tirmidhī]

 The traditions did not promulgate new laws, rather, they disseminated the seeds of kindness, love and mercy towards orphans.